top of page

 intimacy

 Intimacy is the feeling of closeness and connection we can have in an interpersonal relationship.
 Relationships are all built on shared intimacy, but there are many ways that intimacy can show up.
+The basis for your connection with someone else shapes how you'll interact with them and others in different contexts.

 Ask yourself...